pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 - Must Have

-  - API must respond within a certain amount of time
+  - The API must respond within a certain amount of time

 ## Standard User

 - Must Have
-  - When the standard user switches to a different mode, the typing tool must not make the user wait too long (might want to discuss exact time, maybe 5 seconds?)
+  - When the standard user switches to a different mode, the typing tool must take only an insignificant delay
-  - As soon as the standard user starts the test, the timer being synchronously with the standard user
+  - As soon as the standard user starts the test, the timer starts synchronously with the standard user
   - As the standard user types, the display must move synchronously with the standard user's keystrokes including if they hit the backspace button
   - If the standard user makes a typing error, the display must highlight the error almost immediately after it occurred

 - Should Have
   - If dictation mode is selected, the audio should start playing as soon as the standard user starts
   - The buttons for dictation mode should take no more than an insignificant delay to respond to the standard user
-  - If the standard user gets a score that improves their place on the leaderboard, the change will immediately be visible (maybe take no more than 5 seconds to appear)
+  - If the standard user gets a score that improves their place on the leaderboard, the change will take no more than an insignificant delay to be visible

 - Could Have
   - If the standard user is in numbers mode, it should also detect the numbers synchronously